Skip to main content

 A good, pain-free latch is a positive sign, but it doesn’t necessarily mean the baby is properly transferring milk from the breast or chest.
 Sleepy feeding and oral dysfunction, such as tongue ties, can affect how much the infant takes.

 Since breastfeeding is a game of supply and demand, ineffective transfer is problematic.
 If the infant isn’t demanding enough by drinking it, the lactating parent’s body won’t think it needs to make more milk.
-This issue can affect milk supply and cause the parent to think they have chronic low supply, which is a rare issue.
+This issue can affect milk supply and cause the parent to think they have a chronic low supply, which is a rare issue.

 Working with an IBCLC to do weighted feeds can ensure a baby is getting enough milk.
 An IBCLC cannot diagnose ties, but they can flag the potential for one and refer the family to a pediatric dentist for further evaluation.
 Finally, they can set you up with a feeding plan that follows two critical rules: 1.
 Feed the baby (which may include supplementing with pumped milk from the parent, donor milk, or formula temporarily) and 2.
 Protect milk supply.